bcgov/design-research-guide/docs/find-participants.md

 ## Finding Participants

-Depending on who your target groups are, there will be multiple ways to find and recruit participants.
+Depending on who your audience is, there will be multiple ways to find and recruit participants.
 Consider what is most suitable and relevant for your project.
-Think about what channels will best reach the target group.
+Think about what channels will best reach the intended audience.

 You may recruit people through